wbamberg/idl-reference/docs/nsIPrefBranch.md

 the preference "foo.bar.baz" will trigger the observer, and aData
 parameter will be "bar.baz".

-@param aDomain   The preference on which to listen for changes.
-This can
-                 be the name of an entire branch to observe.
-                 e.g. Holding the "root" prefbranch and calling
-                 addObserver("foo.bar.", ...) will observe changes to
-                 foo.bar.baz and foo.bar.bzip
-@param aObserver The object to be notified if the preference changes.
-@param aHoldWeak true  Hold a weak reference to |aObserver|.
-The object
-                       must implement the nsISupportsWeakReference
-                       interface or this will fail.
-                 false Hold a strong reference to |aObserver|.

 @note
 Registering as a preference observer can open an object to potential